-This site follows on from the publication of the book 'Bittersweet Brexit; The Future of Food, Farming, Land and Labour', written by Dr Charlie Clutterbuck (as seen on BBC Gardeners World) and published by Pluto Press on Oct 16 World Food Day 2107. openDemocracy included Bittersweet Brexit in their 'Best political books of 2017'.
-This site carries on the many debates set up in the book, and includes the book's index, to give you an idea of what it covers.
+This site follows on from the publication of the book 'Bittersweet Brexit; The Future of Food, Farming, Land and Labour', written by Dr Charlie Clutterbuck and published by Pluto Press on Oct 16 World Food Day 2017.
+OpenDemocracy included Bittersweet Brexit in their 'Best political books of 2017.
+This site carries on the many debates set up in the book, and includes the book's index, to give you a bit more idea about the book.

 The book proposes a series of positive actions we can take to promote a redder/greener approach to our food and farming.
-To do so, we need to get our hands on the previous EU CAP subsidies - worth around £3+Billion.
+To start we need the EU CAP subsidies - worth around £3+Billion.
 At present these go to landowners - for owning the land, rather than doing anything with it.

 At the same time, consumers want cheaper food - and this costs the earth.
-Also many people won't do the work, as wages, conditions and prospects are dreadful.
-So to enable cheap food but provide better conditions and better environmental impact, why don't we use those CAP funds to fund workers instead.
-It could pay 300,000 permanent workers an extra £10,000 each - making it a decent living wage.
+To continue cheap food but provide better conditions and better environmental impact, we could use those CAP funds to fund workers instead.
+It could pay 300,000 permanent workers an extra £10,000 each - making a living wage.

 The longer aim is to reduce the amount of food imported - nearly half of what we eat.
-Most comes from the EU, so imports are likely to cost more with border controls - whether just health or customs.
-If we reduced food imports by half - to roughly same value as we export, we could pay ourselves $33 billion.
-Yes, dollars as that is what international agencies use to calculate imports/exports.
+Most comes from the EU, so imports are likely to cost more with border controls.
+If we reduce food imports by half we could pay ourselves $33 billion.
 Imagine what we could do with that sort of money for our rural economies and for our social care.

 To search the site, click the magnifying icon, top right.
 Most of this site is my description of what is happening.
 When I want to make a clear comment, it is in italics.